williamchenjun/CS-OpenTK/Chapter 2 - Shaders and Shapes/Section 2.1 - Index Buffers and Quadrilaterals/README.md

 };
 ```

 I changed the `x` coordinate as well so we have a rectangle instead of a square.
+You may want to add a new color to the `colors` array as well, but it may be ok not to as well.

 Afterwards, we define the buffer under all the other of our buffers (but **before you define the VAO**)